arunpandianp/spark/README.md

     ./build/mvn -DskipTests clean package

-(You do not need to do this if you downloaded a pre-built package.)

 You can build Spark using more than one thread by using the -T option with Maven, see ["Parallel builds in Maven 3"](https://cwiki.apache.org/confluence/display/MAVEN/Parallel+builds+in+Maven+3).
 More detailed documentation is available from the project site, at